nxmyxxn/CS151-GroupUp/README.md

     - When2meet [2]</br></br>

   >  **Problems with existing applications**
       -  Google calendar has a shared calendar option, but is mainly meant for workspaces, and events can only be created by the owner.
-When2meet users can share weekly and multi-day views, but is not appealing to the eye and users cannot easily access their information nor other scheudles.
+When2meet users can share weekly and multi-day views, but is not appealing to the eye and users cannot easily access their information or other schedules.

 - **Description of assumptions / operating environments / intended usage**